lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 All generated specimens are stored as temporary JSON files.
 Selected specimens are permanently saved as JSON files in the Specimen catalogue.
 These JSON files are created according to the following data structure:

 - **"metadata"**: data to identify and classify the specimen within the catalogue.
-  - **"specimenID"**: unique specimen identificator base on date of creation compressed as a unique number and usersname.
+  - **"specimenID"**: unique specimen identificator base on date of creation compressed as a unique number and usersname
-  - **"permalink**: permanent link to the JSON file of the specimen (only for selected specimens, not for temporary ones).
+  - **"permalink**: permanent link to the JSON file of the specimen (only for selected specimens, not for temporary ones)
-  - **"GenoMusVersion"**: GenoMus version that generated the specimen.
+  - **"GenoMusVersion"**: GenoMus version that generated the specimen
-  - **"creationTimecode"**: creation date compressed as a unique number.
+  - **"creationTimecode"**: creation date compressed as a unique number
-  - **"user"**: username.
+  - **"user"**: username
+  - **"globalRating"**: average of human ratings obtained, based on all evaluations
-  - **"iterations"**: number of iterations of the algorithm until finding this specimen.
+  - **"iterations"**: number of iterations of the algorithm until finding this specimen
-  - **"millisecondsElapsed"**: time elapsed until finding this specimen.
+  - **"millisecondsElapsed"**: time elapsed until finding this specimen
-  - **"encGenotypeLength"**: length of the float array contaning the encoded genotype.
+  - **"encGenotypeLength"**: length of the float array contaning the encoded genotype
-  - **"encPhenotypeLength"**: length of the float array contaning the encoded phenotype.
+  - **"encPhenotypeLength"**: length of the float array contaning the encoded phenotype
-  - **"decPhenotypeDuration"**: total duration of the generated piece in seconds.
+  - **"decPhenotypeDuration"**: total duration of the generated piece in seconds
-  - **"depth"**: deepest level of ramification of the decoded genotype function tree.
+  - **"depth"**: deepest level of ramification of the decoded genotype function tree
-  - **"totalFunctions**: total of different functions used.
+  - **"totalFunctions**: total of different functions used
 - **"initialConditions"**: set of initial conditions to satisfy by the generative process [(more info)](#initial-conditions-for-generation-of-genotypes)
   - **"species"**.
     - **"eventParameters"**: event parameters structure defining the basic sonic events.